lagodiuk/lagodiuk.github.io/_posts/2016-12-18-efficient_adjacency_lists_in_c.md

 // of the current instance of the graph: int vertices_cnt;

-// auxiliary arrays, allocated at the startup of the program int vertex_cnt[MAX_VERTICES]; // needed for Counting Sort
+// auxiliary arrays, allocated at the start up of the program int vertex_cnt[MAX_VERTICES]; // needed for Counting Sort

-// auxiliary arrays, allocated at the startup of the program int vertex_cnt[MAX_VERTICES]; // needed for Counting Sort Edge edges_sorted[MAX_EDGES]; // sorted edges will be here
+// auxiliary arrays, allocated at the start up of the program int vertex_cnt[MAX_VERTICES]; // needed for Counting Sort Edge edges_sorted[MAX_EDGES]; // sorted edges will be here

+// This array represents the FIFO queue
+// of unvisited vertices, and can't be larger
+// than the total amount of vertices int queue[MAX_VERTICES];

+// indicates, if vertex already been enqueued into the FIFO queue int enqueued[MAX_VERTICES];

 // Order edges by id of a source vertex,
 // using the Counting Sort